teijatestaaja/kotlin-self-study/150-exercises/README.md

 2. Add a new element at the end of an array in Kotlin.
 [My solution](solutions/arrays.kt).
 Read more: [Arrays](https://kotlinlang.org/docs/basic-types.html#arrays)

 ```
 Lesson learned: Arrays in Kotlin are represented by the Array class.
 The arrays in Kotlin are fixed-size, so once created, we can’t resize the array.
-Then use mutable list.
+Use mutable list if you need array that changes.
 ```